-The goal of the PIDS is to support OAS Member States that so request, in their efforts to achieve sustainable development in its three dimensions: economic, social and environmental, including their poverty eradication policies, particularly on extreme poverty.
+The goal of the PIDS is to support OAS member states that so request in their efforts to achieve sustainable development in its three dimensions-the economic, social, and environmental-including their policies for eradicating poverty, particularly extreme poverty.

-The PIDS is guided by resolutions 66/288, "The Future We Want," adopted by the United Nations Conference on Sustainable Development, and resolution A/RES/70/1 "Transforming Our World: the 2030 Agenda for Sustainable Development".
+The PIDS is guided by resolution 66/288, "The future we want," and resolution 70/1 "Transforming our world: the 2030 Agenda for Sustainable Development."

-In line with its current capacity and expertise, the General Secretariat of the OAS shall also support member States that so request it in their efforts to advance the implementation of the commitments made by individual States in the UN Framework Convention on Climate Change and the Paris Agreement on climate change adopted by Parties to COP21, recognizing that the Convention is the primary international intergovernmental forum for negotiating the global response to climate change.
-Climate change is one of the cross cutting themes for the strategic areas identified in the PIDS.
+In line with its capacity and resources, the OAS General Secretariat will also support member states that so request in their efforts to advance the implementation of the commitments assumed by each state under the United Nations Framework Convention on Climate Change and the Paris Agreement on climate change, adopted by COP21, recognizing that the Convention is the primary international intergovernmental forum for negotiating the global response to climate change.
+Climate change is one of the crosscutting core themes of the strategic areas identified in the PIDS.